Prostitution in the Crown Dependencies

-Crown dependencies are independently administered jurisdictions which do not form part of either the United Kingdom or the British Overseas Territories.
+The Crown Dependencies are independently administered jurisdictions which do not form part of either the United Kingdom or the British Overseas Territories.
 They are self-governing possessions of the Crown (defined uniquely in each jurisdiction).
 Internationally, the dependencies are considered "territories for which the United Kingdom is responsible", rather than sovereign states.

 Bailiwick of Guernsey

 Prostitution in Guernsey is legal, but related activities such as solicitation and brothel keeping are prohibited.

 History

 At the end of the 19th century prostitution was common in Guernsey, especially in St Peter Port where around 500 soldiers were garrisoned.
 A large number of the prostitutes were French.
 The military authorities were concerned about the high rate of STIs amongst the soldiers.

 The Committee of the Council for the Affairs of Guernsey and Jersey reported in 1897: